Devopts-Branding-Agency/wplyr-media-block/README.txt

 3. After the activation in the plugin manager, you can find *WPlyr Media* from the block addition interface.
 Just click it to get started!

 == Frequently Asked Questions ==

+= Which browsers are currently supported? =

+WPlyr supports the last 2 versions of most modern browsers.
+For details, please refer to the browser support chart in the plugin description.

 == Screenshots ==